List of FBI characters: Tiffany Wallace

-Tiffany Wallace is an FBI Special Agent assigned to the New York Field Office.
+Tiffany Wallace is an FBI Special Agent assigned to the New York Field Office and also the field partner of fellow FBI Special Agent Stuart Scola.

 Raised in Bed Stuy or Bedford–Stuyvesant, Brooklyn, she spent six years with the New York Police Department, specifically Narcotics and fell in love with becoming a federal agent while working on a joint task force.

 Upon becoming an FBI agent, she spent two years in Atlanta before transferring to New York.